PaloAltoNetworks/pan-cortex-data-lake-python/README.rst

 The primary goal is to provide full, low-level API coverage for the following Cortex™ services:

-    - Logging Service
-    - Directory Sync Service
-    - Event Service
+    - Query Service
+    - More coming soon!

 The secondary goal is to provide coverage, in the form of helpers, for common tasks/operations.